metrorailings/OwlBlog/content/posts/week-10-insights.md

 Carolina playing quite a bit of nitro and dime coverage against Tampa.

 What a beautiful misdirection screen from the Panthers.
 That play resulted in their second touchdown.

+Tom Brady is off.
+He's been inaccurate on deep throws and throws in the red zone, where opportunity windows tighten considerably and the margin of error goes way down as a result.
+The intelligence is still there, but the touch and the confidence is missing.
+His decline will need to be monitored, especially when he's throwing against capable secondaries.

+Tampa's ground game hasn't really bore much fruit.
+A few good runs and a 98-yard touchdown run will pad their stats, but the reality is that the Panthers have done fantastic work stonewalling Tampa's runners with an undersized defense.
+That 98-yard run came when the linebackers gambled that Ronald Jones would run in one direction instead of cutting back the other way.
+In retrospect, it was a gamble worth taking considering Brady and his offense were backed up on their own 2-yard line.